As dramatic changes come to the automotive industry, proactive car dealers can benefit significantly from these six dealership marketing strategies.

 We also see a lot of automotive marketers investing in car dealership text marketing.
 They use text messages to:

 Selling cars certainly hasn’t gotten easier.
-But the six marketing campaigns we outlined can attract car shoppers to your dealership.
+But the six automotive marketing strategies we outlined can attract car shoppers to your dealership.

 Remember though, “set it and forget it” doesn’t exist in modern marketing.
 Continue to test new ideas.
 See how customers react to different types of promotions.
 Add new touch points.